centau/ecr/docs/api/Queue.md

 # Queue

-A class for queuing values to be processed together later.
+Queues values to be processed later.

 ## Methods